 To furnish the dollhouse I went to the Dollar Tree and bought three sets of furniture and on wood piece of furniture that was outside of the package for half off – totaling $3.50 plus tax.
 I wanted all wood furniture which the Dollar Tree always has hanging in the toy aisle – until right when I needed it, of course.

-I would have made my own furniture for the dollhouse like I did for the fairy house in the first article in the New Life On A Homestead DIY toys series and when I made folding fabric dollhouses at Christmas, but I had already raided my boxes of craft supplies, scraps, and upcycling material to a rather significant degree for other projects and secondly, because I needed the gift that same evening and just didn’t have the time to go full-out homemade on this one.
+I would have made my own furniture for the dollhouse like I did for the fairy house in the first article in the DIY toys series and when I made folding fabric dollhouses at Christmas, but I had already raided my boxes of craft supplies, scraps, and upcycling material to a rather significant degree for other projects and secondly, because I needed the gift that same evening and just didn’t have the time to go full-out homemade on this one.

 If the store would not have been out of the wood furniture I could have purchased a table and chairs, a bed, and more dressers like the one below for $1 each and painted them to match the color scheme I wanted.
 Which in this case was purple and pink, so the plastic furniture, as much as I hated to use plastic, was still brought forth a huge smile when the gift was received.